 Simple English definitions for legal terms

-Read a random definition: aviation
+Read a random definition: balancing test

 A location-damage clause, also known as a surface-damage clause, is a part of an oil and gas lease that requires the person leasing the land to pay the owner for any damage caused to the surface during oil and gas operations.
 This can include specific types or degrees of damage.
 Essentially, it is a way to ensure that the landowner is compensated for any harm caused by the lessee's activities.